bigoshunane/VBA-challenge-HM-2/README.md

 VBA script is available in excel data file named Multi_year_stock_data_WSH in the repository.

 # SAMPLE RESULTS
-Runnning the VBA Script will result in the following sample pictures attached below for each years.
+Runnning the VBA Script will result in the following sample pictures taken from the first page of many pages attached below for each years.
+The remainig can be found by running the main excel file in repository.

 2014
 ![2014](https://user-images.githubusercontent.com/84547558/147869417-b862bd14-730b-4e00-bbb1-60f38502f68f.JPG)